 Remember the fist rule of lead magnets: you should aim to provide content that relates to a specific audience in a specific situation.
 It’s impossible to do that if your eBook contains content on a wide range of topics.

 Creating Your eBook

-The ideal length of an eBook will consist of 3-7 blog posts.
+You can add as many blog posts as you want with this technique but the ideal length of an eBook will consist of 3-7 blog posts.
 Many people fall into the trap of making one incredibly long eBook as they think that longer = more value.
 That just isn’t the case.
 People will be intimidated by a book that is very long and ultimately they just won’t read it.
 It’s impossible to give people value if you can’t get them to read your content.

 If you find yourself struggling to condense your eBook into a shorter length then you may want to consider creating a series of mini eBooks instead of a single long one.

 Once you have all the content chosen, click the ‘create publication’ button.

 This is the fun part.
 Beacon comes preloaded with professionally designed templates that are fully customizable.